vikejs/vike/README.md

-You can also use libraries such as [@vueuse/head](https://github.com/vueuse/head) or [react-helmet](https://github.com/nfl/react-helmet) but use such library only if you have a *strong* rationale: the solution using `contextProps.docHtml` is considerably simpler and works for the vast majority of cases.
+You can also use libraries such as [@vueuse/head](https://github.com/vueuse/head) or [react-helmet](https://github.com/nfl/react-helmet) but use such library only if you have a *strong* rationale: the solution using `pageContext.docHtml` is considerably simpler and works for the vast majority of cases.

 <br/><br/>